 Are two good things for a farmer to keep.

-I’m living an urban life in Portland, Oregon these days, but I dream of returning to my home island, where a girl who grew up with animals and thought she’d become a veterinarian might conceivably carry her wool fetish one big step further… For the time being, my trusty sheepdog guards two little children against irresponsible parents who might toss them in the air or tickle them until they shriek.
-The wool isn’t on the hoof, but lying about half-knit in every room of the house or squirreled away in closets I’ll have to cede to said children when they grow taller.
-I’m only a middling whistler and my daughter can’t whistle at all yet, although she’s got a mighty ferocious growl.
+In 2017 I left an urban life in Portland, Oregon to return to my home island, where a girl who grew up with animals and thought she’d become a veterinarian might conceivably carry her wool fetish one big step further… and sure enough, here we are, learning to be farmers with a growing flock and two growing kids.
+I’m only a middling whistler and my daughter can hardly whistle at all, although she’s always had a mighty ferocious growl.
 So what about that name?

 Whistling girls and crowing hens

 Always come to some bad end.